scottmotorrad/scottmotorraddrinks/atxbourbon.com/source/_posts/Reviews-171-173-Four-Roses-Private-Selects-OBSK-v-OESK.md

 date: 2019-12-10 18:52:07
 tags:
 - four roses
-- obsk
-- oesk
-- single barrel
-- private select
+- bourbon
-- 7
+- 0 stars
-- 5
+- 1 star
-- 8
+- 2 stars
 ---

 This is the second yeast strain tasting in my Four Roses series with a blind tasting of the K yeast strain.
 I have 3 picks ranging from 8 to 10 years and from 108 to 118 proof.
 Only 1 bottle is from Texas this time with the other coming from Atlanta Georgia and the sample from Tennessee.
 Going into this I was of the opinion that K isn't one of my favorite yeast strains so we'll see how it goes!